Michigan

 Stakeholder Collaboration

 The Michigan Energy Waste Reduction Collaborative was established by the Commission orders approving the initial EWR Plans for Consumers Energy and DTE.
 The collaborative, facilitated by PSC staff, includes all the utilities that are subject to PA 295, as well as energy efficiency experts, program implementers and other interested stakeholders.
 Its duties include recommending improvements to EWR plans, providing program evaluation support, developing or re-designing energy efficiency programs, updating the Michigan Energy Measures Database and promoting economic development and job creation through energy efficiency.
+With the passage of PA 229, the collaborative was renamed the Energy Optimization Collaborative.

 Program Evaluation